Adreeta/covid-prevalence/README.md

 A Bayesian method to estimate population prevalence of COVID-19.

 This work is not validated, and is still in draft, and comes with no liability.
-Do not use this information for making decisions.

 [Interactive map](https://stevenhorn.gitlab.io/covid-prevalence/)